 The Pediatric Surgery service at MassGeneral Hospital for Children is an international referral center for the complete spectrum of general and thoracic pediatric and neonatal surgical services.

 We have one of the largest pediatric proton therapy programs in the world and have treated well over 1,600 children.
 We are the only proton center in New England, and an international referral center for pediatric radiation oncology.

 What is neuroblastoma in children?

 Nerve fibers along the spinal cord

 Nerve-like cells in the adrenal glands

-What causes neuroblastoma in a child?The cancer is caused by changes in the DNA of the cells.
-In most children, this happens by chance.?A small number of children inherit the risk from their parents.
+Cancer is caused by changes (mutations) in the DNA of the cells.
+In most children, this happens by chance.
+A very small number of children inherit the changed genes from their parents.

 What are the symptoms of neuroblastoma in a child?